-Researchers from Iran’s Babol University of Medical Sciences has confirmed that thyme is not only an excellent pain-relieving herb.
+Medical researchers have confirmed that thyme is not only an excellent pain-relieving herb.
 It also reduces pain of difficult menstruation better than ibruprofen.

 The researchers tested 84 women university students who had reported difficult menstruation.
 The young women were aged between 18 and 24 years old.
 All were suffering from primary dysmenorrhea.

 Primary dysmenorrhea is usually defined as painful cramping that may or may not come with other symptoms such as back ache, nausea, headaches and dizziness.
 Secondary dysmenorrhea usually indicates menses pain that is related to another underlying condition.